shivam-methi/JavaScript/Features/loops.md

 ## Loops:
-- Loops are used to Iterate over a collection(more than one element)
+- Loops are used to Iterate over a collection(more than one element).
 - Use cases:
-  - to find a specific element/member from a collection
+  - to find a specific element/member from a collection.
-  - do something with all the elements
+  - do something with all the elements.
 - General Rule:
-- Loops should end - check condition
+- Loops should end - check condition.
-- If you initiate a variable inside a loop, it reset for every iteration
+- If you initiate a variable inside a loop, it reset for every iteration.

 ### `for` Loop: